-To celebrate Tyson’s 54th birthday on June 30, we’ve taken a look back at his five best performances…
+To celebrate Tyson’s 55th birthday, we’ve taken a look back at his five best performances…

 Vs Michael Spinks, June 1988, Atlantic City